larryn35/Checked/README.md

 ## Closing thoughts

-- I found planning the design in Figma to be helpful with figuring out how I wanted to present views and pass data between them
+- Using Figma was not only helpful for planning the UI of the app, but it also encouraged me to think about how I wanted to present views and pass data

-- The most challenging part of creating this app was getting CloudKit and the widget to work together.
+- The most challenging part of creating this app was getting CloudKit and the widget to work together

-- Areas for improvement include expanding the app to iPad and WatchOS and separating CloudKit from the widget
+- Areas for improvement include adding a description and call to action when the task list is empty, expanding the app to iPad and WatchOS and separating CloudKit from the widget

 <br>